 You can also have other activities to entertain your kids by themselves.
-This includes keeping your kids occupied with a tablet or smartphone where they can watch a movie or play games.
+This includes keeping your kids occupied with a tablet or smartphone where they can watch a movie or play games; solving online puzzles can also be a great way to keep them occupied for hours.
 But remember to have headphones to avoid disturbing other passengers.

 Additionally, you can encourage your kids to enjoy the view of the surroundings since buses usually have large windows with amazing views.